rodriguesrenato/warehouse_robot_simulation/README.md

 ## WarehouseSimulation ROS node

 This is the main simulation node and was developed using ROS with C++.
 All objects in the simulation are instantiated/handled in the warehouseSimulation node, except the robot and localization/navigation nodes that has to be launched previously.
-The diagram bellow shows the node main operation flow.
+The list bellow shows the node main operation flow.

-!(warehouse simulation diagram)[]

 1. Initialize the WarehouseSimulation node and create the warehouse controllers and objects.